 KNOWLEDGE, SKILLS, AND ABILITIES

-Principles and practices of criminal and civil investigations administration.
+Principles and practices of current law enforcement procedures, community-focused methods of criminal and civil investigations administration.

-Equipment, tools and materials used in criminal investigation.
+Techniques, methods, equipment, tools, and materials used in criminal investigations.

 Statistical methods and report writing.